 - Frequently check seals for cracking and connection points between the roof and accessories

 - Having a comprehensive inspection checklist that documents:

 - Surface defects

 - Removing debris and blockages from downspouts and scuppers

 - Caulking terminations and pipe seals as needed

 It is inevitable that your roof and its accessories will get dirty from being exposed to the environment.
-Without the proper maintenance, roof damage can escalate quickly and end up costing your condominium corporation more money and headaches.
+Without the proper maintenance, roof damage can escalate quickly and end up costing your association more money and headaches.

 Never ignore your roof, but pay extra attention to it in winter.

 Make sure your association is fully prepared for winter by downloading our Winter Ready Checklist.